dmd-program/dmd-100/projects/open_design/define-product-pitch.md

 1. Choose an existing toy that interests you.
 2. Write a profile for this toy in the product pitch document.
-2. **Consider how you will change the toy to suit the requirements of the Open Kit Project brief.** Write a pitch and include a description of the attributes you will modify.
+3. **Consider how you will change the toy to suit the requirements of the Open Kit Project brief.** Write a pitch and include a description of the attributes you will modify.
 Examples include:
    1. Target audience (from child to adult for instance)
    2. Materials, fasteners
    3. Aesthetics
    4. Operation, assembly, use, or purpose
+4. Mention how the kit will enable the user to create three different objects.

 ## Post work to the Studio